 Public schools FAQs for Public Act 4 of 2023 - Retirement State Tax Changes

 The Michigan Office of Retirement Services will continue to evaluate what the new law means for our members as the phase-in continues.
 Please consult a tax professional regarding any questions you may have.
-For direct information, you can review the full law here.
-You may want to go here if you want to know the exact language used in PA 4 of 2023.
+To learn more about PA 4 of 2023, see the Michigan Legislature page.

 Published on March 7, 2023